filecoin-project/cpp-filecoin/README.md

 3. In case you want to connect to interopnet, build lotus with `make interopnet`
 ## Work with Lotus-CLI

-1. For proper miner work you will need a bls wallet, which can be made with lotus-cli by using the following command: `$lotus --repo REPO wallet new bls`, after the execution of this command you will revive the public address of your new account, and a private key in `<repo of youe working node>/keystore`.
+1. For proper miner work you will need a bls wallet, which can be made with lotus-cli by using the following command: `$lotus --repo REPO wallet new bls`, after the execution of this command you will revive the public address of your new account, and a private key in `<repo of your working node>/keystore`.
 2. Also, you may need to put some Filecoins on your account from other addresses you may have, and you can do it  with `lotus --repo REPO send --from SENDER_ADDRESS DISTANATION_ADDRESS`

-3. In case you want to get some Filecoins, you can buy them on stocks with usage of you public address.
+3. In case you want to get some Filecoins, you can buy them on stocks with the usage of your public address.

-4. Other advanced commands you may find in [filecoin-docs about lotus CLI](https://docs.filecoin.io/mine/lotus/dagstore/#cli-commands "lotus CLI documentation").
+4. Other advanced commands you may find in [filecoin-docs about lotus CLI](https://docs.filecoin.io/get-started/lotus/installation/#interact-with-the-daemon "lotus CLI documentation").
 ## Fuhon miner establishing
 To start mining at first you need to configure and run Fuhon or Lotus node.
 Before all make sure that your node had successfully **connected** and updated to the current **block height** (actual network block number).
 Also, your node's api port should be opened for connection.

 To provide wallet functions and oracle information be sure to run lotus-cli at first.
 You can find how to do it in **Lotus-CLI establishing**.

-Once all the needed  modules will be started, you can continue with miner configuration.
+Once all the needed  modules will be started, you can continue with the miner configuration.

 1. Create miner work directory (f.e. `$mkdir miner`)
-2. Download miner executable here : `https://link_to_download` and put it in work directory 3.Copy proof parameters json file with command: `cp /<path to cpp-filecoin>/core/proofs/parameters.json MINER_REPO/proof-params.json`
+2. Download [miner executable](https://github.com/filecoin-project/cpp-filecoin/releases "executables releases") and put it in work directory
+   3.Copy proof parameters json file with command: `cp /<path to cpp-filecoin>/core/proofs/parameters.json MINER_REPO/proof-params.json`
-4. Run yor miner with ` --repo REPO --miner-repo MINER_REPO --owner PUBLIC_ADRESS --miner-api API_PORT --sector-size SECTOR_SIZE`
+4. Run your miner with ` --repo REPO --miner-repo MINER_REPO --owner PUBLIC_ADRESS --miner-api MINER_API_PORT --sector-size SECTOR_SIZE`

 ## Advanced Building
-This approach allows to build our project with your modifications, but be sure that your realisation follows consensus rules.
+This approach allows you to build our project with your modifications, but be sure that your realization follows consensus rules.

 1. clone [funon-filecoin project](https://github.com/filecoin-project/cpp-filecoin "cpp-filecoin project")